DEA agent gets 12 years for conspiring with Colombian cartel

 Honeywell recently sealed “sensitive” documents filed in the criminal case, saying making their disclosure could potentially impede an ongoing criminal investigation, cause targets to flee and hinder cooperation from other witnesses.
 So far, other than Irizarry’s wife, Nathalia Gomez-Irizarry, and a Colombian customs worker, nobody else has been charged in the conspiracy.

 The U.S. Justice Department’s Inspector General slammed the DEA in a report over the summer for failing to properly oversee what are supposed to be tightly monitored stings of the sort Irizarry worked on.
-As a result of the rebuke, which came on the heels of a string of scandals involving agents overseas, Anne Milgram, the DEA’s new administrator, ordered an outside review of the agency’s foreign operations, which is ongoing.
+As a result of the rebuke, which came on the heels of a string of scandals involving agents overseas, Milgram ordered an outside review of the agency’s foreign operations, which is ongoing.

-The DEA has been shaken by repeated cases of misconduct in reach years, including agents charged with wire fraud, bribery and selling firearms to drug traffickers.
+The DEA has been shaken by repeated cases of misconduct in recent years, including agents charged with wire fraud, bribery and selling firearms to drug traffickers.
 Thursday’s hearing came just four months after another longtime DEA agent, Chad Scott, was sentenced to more than 13 years behind bars for stealing money from suspects, falsifying government records and committing perjury.

 The DEA hired Irizarry, 47, and allowed him to handle sensitive financial transactions even after he failed a polygraph exam, declared bankruptcy and kept close ties to a suspected money launderer who would go on to become the godfather of the agent’s twin daughters with his Colombian wife.